What is mental health?

 First Steps mental health service

 First Steps is a NHS service offering advice and information on mental health and emotional issues to the public and employers in Surrey.
-You can read self-help information, download a booklet or find the number for their free and confidential helpline on the First Steps website.
+You can read self-help information, download a booklet on the First Steps website.
+From the 1st April 2017, changes are being made to the First Steps Service, further information is available.

 Surrey County Council and the Clinical Commissioning Groups in the county work with charities to offer emotional and well-being support in local communities.
 The services on offer include both one to one and group support for people with mental health concerns such as depression and eating disorders.